NiklasRosenstein/pydoc-markdown/README.md

     # Indenting the following items to give them a smaller header size
     - foobar.baz.CoolClass+     # Class docstring (+ to include members)
     - foobar.baz.some_function  # Function docstring
+- baz/more-stuff.md:
+  - foobar.more++               # foobar.more module, plus 2 more levels (eg.
+                                # classes and their members)

 # MkDocs pages configuration, with some sugar.
 pages: